-At December 31, 2023, we employed approximately 38,300 people, approximately 60% of whom are represented by various unions pursuant to nearly 450 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
+At December 31, 2024, we employed approximately 40,400 people, approximately 63% of whom are represented by various unions pursuant to approximately 425 collective bargaining agreements between our individual subsidiaries or trade associations and local unions, as well as two collective bargaining agreements that are national or regional in scope.
 We believe that our relations with our labor unions are generally positive.